 Six: Simmer for 10 minutes with the lid on then a further 10 minutes without the lid, to help thicken the sauce.
 Squeeze over a little lemon juice to finish and sprinkle over flaked almonds and chopped coriander or mint.

-- Thicken the sauce: If you find that your sauce is too thin, you can sprinkle in some thickening granules or use a cornflour slurry to thicken it.
-To make a cornflour slurry, mix 1 tablespoon of cornflour with enough water to make a paste.
-Then, slowly whisk the slurry into the simmering sauce until it thickens to your desired consistency.
+- If the sauce is too thin, use thickening granules or a cornflour slurry (mix 1 tablespoon of cornflour with water to form a paste) and whisk it into the simmering sauce until it thickens.

 🍴 Serving suggestions